microsoft/NLU.DevOps/docs/LexModelConfiguration.md

 # Lex bot configuration

-The `train` and `test` sub-commands in the NLU.DevOps CLI tool both accept an `--service-settings` parameter, which allows the user to configure entity types, as well as other NLU service specific features such as builtin intents.
+The `train` and `test` sub-commands in the NLU.DevOps CLI tool both accept an `--model-settings` parameter, which allows the user to configure entity types, as well as other NLU provider-specific features such as builtin intents.

-The `--service-settings` for Lex is a JSON object with two properties,  `importBotTemplate` and `slots`.
+The `--model-settings` for Lex is a JSON object with two properties,  `importBotTemplate` and `slots`.
 The former allows you to specify a partial Lex import JSON with identical schema to the [Lex import JSON schema](https://docs.aws.amazon.com/lex/latest/dg/import-export-format.html).
 The latter refers entity type configurations for any slots that show up in training utterances.

 ## Configuring Lex slots

 ### Custom slots

-To configure an entity type with a custom slot on Lex, add the following to the `importBotTemplate` property of your Lex settings JSON (i.e., the [`--service-settings`](Train.md#-e---service-settings) file supplied to the `train` command):
+To configure an entity type with a custom slot on Lex, add the following to the `importBotTemplate` property of your Lex settings JSON (i.e., the [`--model-settings`](Train.md#-m---model-settings) file supplied to the `train` command):
 ```json
 {
   "slots": [